CSC207-UofT/course-project-group-047-1/phase0/CRC/GroceryItem.md

-Class name: GroceryItem
+Class name: GroceryItem(Entity)

 Responsibilities:
-* Store information of an item in the store
+* Store information of a type of item in the store

 Variables:
 * name